oracle-livelabs/apex/spreadsheet/0-workshop-intro-and-setup/0-workshop-intro-and-setup.md

 | [Improving the Report and Form](?lab=lab-3-improve-report-form) | 20 minutes |
 | [Adding Maps and PWA](?lab=lab-4-add-map-region-install-pwa) | 10 minutes |

-### Let's Get Started!
+### Let's Get Started

 If the menu is not displayed, you can open by clicking the menu button (![Menu icon](./images/menu-button.png)) at the upper-left corner of the page.

 ### Downloads

-[Click here](https://c4u04.objectstorage.us-ashburn-1.oci.customer-oci.com/p/EcTjWk2IuZPZeNnD_fYMcgUhdNDIDA6rt9gaFj_WZMiL7VvxPBNMY60837hu5hga/n/c4u04/b/livelabsfiles/o/oic-library%2Fspreadsheet-lab-nyc.sql) to download the completed application.
+[Click here](https://c4u04.objectstorage.us-ashburn-1.oci.customer-oci.com/p/EcTjWk2IuZPZeNnD_fYMcgUhdNDIDA6rt9gaFj_WZMiL7VvxPBNMY60837hu5hga/n/c4u04/b/livelabsfiles/o/labfiles%2Fspreadsheet-lab-export.sql) to download the completed application.

 ## Learn More - *Useful Links*